Mont Ventoux (Cycling From Malaucene)

 Tour De France History

-Mont Ventoux is one of the most challenging climbs in the Tour de France.
-Although many think it is used often, it has only been featured 18 times since 1951, and 10 times the top has been featured as a finish.
 You might remember some incredible sights happening on this mountain, such as Eddy Merckx riding so hard that by the finish of the stage, he required oxygen and went on to win the tour, as well as the sad passing of Tom Simpson in 1967, who under the influence of drugs, alcohol and exhaustion, gave his life on the slopes of Ventoux.
 Recent memory will surely become legendary too, such as when Chris Froome's bike broke and the tv cameras witnessed him breaking into a run in his cycling shoes and cleats whilst waiting for a replacement bike!

-The route from Malaucene
+The Route From Malaucene

-There are a few different ways to enjoy this mountain but cycling Mont Ventoux from Malaucene is arguably the most beautiful.
-You have the route south from Bedoin side, east from Sault, and northwest from Malaucene.
 In this article, we're going to be telling you about the route, which comes from Malaucene.
 It's an amazing ride which is about the same length as the climb from Bedoin, but much quieter with less traffic.

 Malaucene